 What happens if my items are overdue?

 Please return all items you no longer require as soon as you can.
-If you have overdues, you may be unable to borrow further items until they are returned.
+If you have overdues, you will be unable to borrow further items until they are returned.
 You may also be fined or billed for the overdue item.
 Details can be found in our library policies.